January 16, 2025

 Characteristics include:

-Being a limited partner in a working interest also requires some level of involvement, though it may not be as extensive as a general partner's role.
-This aspect differentiates active income from passive income by highlighting the investor's role in production decisions and financial commitments.
+Being a limited partner in a working interest also requires some level of involvement.
+But it may not be as extensive as a general partner's role.
+This aspect differentiates active income from passive income.
+It does it by highlighting the investor's role in production decisions and financial commitments.

 In the oil and gas sector, understanding the different investment structures is crucial for making informed decisions.
 Each structure offers distinct advantages and responsibilities that can impact your financial returns and risk exposure.